 Choosing Breast Implants

 There are more choices than ever when it comes to selecting breast implants, and our patients benefit from this array of options.
 Our surgeons can customize breast enhancement procedures based on each patient’s aesthetic goals and unique physical characteristics.
-Besides the size of your implants, other choices include the filler material, and the shape, texture and profile of the implants.
+Besides the size of your implants, other choices include the fill material, and the shape, texture, and profile of the implants.

 Women considering breast augmentation understandably think more about the size of implants than any other decision.
 During your consultation, Dr. Spring or Dr. Hromadka will discuss your cosmetic goals and use her/his expertise to help you choose the size of implants that will meet those goals.
 Some patients bring in “wish photos” that reflect the results they want.
 Our surgeons use the VECTRA® 3D imaging system to help patients preview their potential outcomes with different sized implants.

 We are the only practice in the area to offer the VECTRA® 3D Imaging System to our patients.
 The advanced VECTRA system provides a realistic preview of potential results of breast enhancement, body contouring, and facial rejuvenation procedures.